Balázs Nagy: 2023–2024 season: Grand Prix bronze

-Partnership with Shin
+Pair skating with Audrey Shin

 2024–2025 season

 Following the end of his partnership with Liu, Nagy learned that American singles skater, Audrey Shin, was interested in pursuing pair skating.
 He then contacted her and asked if she would be interested in having a tryout with him to which she agreed.
 After a week of skating together, the pair agreed to form a partnership.
 They announced that they would primarily train in Oakville, Ontario, Canada under coaches, Bruno Marcotte and Andrew Evans, while also making trips to Colorado to work with Tammy Gambill.

 The pair began their season in December, winning the bronze medal at the 2024 CS Golden Spin of Zagreb.